InterviewMap/CS-Interview-Knowledge-Map/JS/JS-en.md

 The differences between the modularizations in `CommonJS` and in ES6 are:

 - The former supports dynamic imports, which is `require(${path}/xx.js)`; the latter doesn't support it yet, but there have been proposals.
 - The former uses synchronous imports.
 Since it is used on the server end and files are local, it doesn't matter much even if the synchronous imports block the main thread.
 The latter uses asynchronous imports, because it is used in browsers in which file downloads are needed.
-Rendering process would be affected much if asynchronous import was used.
+Rendering process would be affected much if synchronous import was used.
 - The former copies the values when exporting.
 Even if the values exported change, the values imported will not change.
 Therefore, if values shall be updated, another import needs to happen.
 However, the latter uses realtime bindings, the values imported and exported point to the same memory addresses, so the imported values change along with the exported ones.
 - In execution the latter is compiled to `require/exports`.